-- A gadget seems not to be working.
+- A gadget doesn't seem to be working.
 What can I do?

 The best choice is to contact the author of the gadget.
 I cannot do much about it (unless I made the gadget), I just ship the original gadgets files to make gadgets working under Windows 8.
 If it is a Microsoft gadget that does not work you are out of luck.
 They didn't just discontinue gadgets but also seem to shut down the servers required by the weather, currency and stocks gadget.
 There are a bunch of alternative weather gadgets included in the pack and dozens of such gadgets can be found on the internet.

 - Is there a way to do a silent install?

 Yes.
 First download the installer and save it under C:.
 Open a Command Promt as Admin (Right-click on the startbutton and select it).
 Then type the following:

 msiexec.exe /i "C:\8GadgetPackSetup.msi" /qn /norestart